 HOW DID YOU GET STARTED WITH YOUR BLOG?

-I started my blog while in our third year of law school.
-I discovered the world of blogging on Pinterest while planning our wedding during 2L, and after months and months of thinking about it, we finally got our first DSLR camera for Christmas of 2012 and I got started right away.
+I started my blog while in our third year of law school in San Diego.
+I discovered the world of blogging on Pinterest while planning our wedding during 2L, and after months and months of thinking about it, we finally got our first SLR camera for Christmas of 2012 and I got started right away.
 I had no idea what I was doing but every time I hit ‘publish’ on a blog post I was so excited to share a slice of my life with you all.
 I would put hours and hours into a blog post whenever I had any free time from school, and slowly but surely, they got more and more frequent.

 It has evolved so much over the years – first from sharing what I wore to law school every day, taking outfit photos between classes – to sharing our travels and family life.
 It has become a part of me and I can’t wait to see where it takes me next.